-The most up-to-date formulary information can be found at www.AlaskaCare.gov - so please visit it often.
+The most up-to-date formulary information can be found at www.AlaskaCare.gov.

 3.6.7.
 Cost Sharing for Network Benefits

 You share in the cost of your benefits.
 Cost sharing amounts and provisions are described in section 2.2, Prescription Drug Benefit Schedule.
 All cost sharing is payable directly to the network pharmacy at the time the prescription is dispensed.